- Modern China

-John Delury is Assistant Professor of East Asian Studies at Yonsei University Graduate School of International Studies and Underwood International College, teaching modern Chinese history and East Asian relations.
-John is a senior fellow of Asia Society’s Center on US-China Relations, term member on the Council on Foreign Relations, and Leadership Council member for the National Committee on American Foreign Policy.
-He is co-authoring a history of modern China (with Orville Schell), has published numerous articles, and appears regularly in the media.
+John Delury is Associate Professor of Chinese Studies at Yonsei University Graduate School of International Studies and Underwood International College, teaching modern Chinese history and East Asian relations.
+He is the author, with Orville Schell, of Wealth and Power: China's Long March to the Twenty-first Century (Random House, 2013) and is currently working on a book about US-China relations in the 1950s.
+He is a senior fellow of Asia Society’s Center on US-China Relations and Pacific Century Institute, member of the Council on Foreign Relations and National Committee on US-China Relations, and Leadership Council member for the National Committee on American Foreign Policy.
 Dr. Delury received his BA, MA, and PhD in Chinese history from Yale University, studying under Jonathan Spence.
 He was a visiting professor at Columbia, Brown and Peking University.

 Views expressed by individual National Committee on North Korea members are their own and should not be attributed to the National Committee itself.
 With the exception of statements that have been approved by the membership, NCNK does not advocate particular policies or take positions on issues.

 Organizations are listed for identification purposes only.